 - Big Heads: Combine different expressions, clothes, hairstyles, and more to make a random head illustration all with your wild imagination!

-- Tabler Icons: 800+ free SVG icons for you to customize colors, stroke, and size.
+- Tabler Icons: 800+ free SVG icons for you to customize colors, strokes, and sizes.

 - Icônes: The Holy Grail of almost all the popular icon sets available online.
 Comes with different options, searches, and is open-source.